Nisource investigates West Virginia natural gas pipeline blast

-NEW YORK (Reuters) - Nisource on Wednesday was investigating the cause of a natural gas pipeline explosion on its Columbia Gas Transmission line that rocked a small community near Charleston, West Virginia, a day earlier, the company said.
+NEW YORK, Dec 12 (Reuters) - Nisource on Wednesday was investigating the cause of a natural gas pipeline explosion on its Columbia Gas Transmission line that rocked a small community near Charleston, West Virginia, a day earlier, the company said.

 The cause of the blast, which occurred around 1 p.m.
 EST and set several nearby buildings on fire, remained unknown, Nisource said.